-Realizing the significant impact that employee perceptions and attitudes have on work performance and organizational results, many organizations have turned to survey research to help identify root causes of and solutions to low productivity.
+Realizing the significant impact that employee perceptions and attitudes have on work performance and organizational results, many organizations use survey research to help identify the root causes of and solutions to low productivity.

-Questionnaires are often used to gauge levels of employee satisfaction as a predictor of employee productivity, as employees indicate the degree to which a statement reflects their situation in the workplace.
+Questionnaires are often used to gauge levels of employee satisfaction and engagement as a predictor of employee productivity.
+Employees indicate the degree to which a statement reflects their situation in the workplace.
 Such items might include the following:

 - I understand what is expected of me in my job.